saltyorg/docs/docs/apps/gluetun.md

     Generally speaking it's safest to just wrap everything in quotes rather than worrying about what needs to be.
 Quotes are plentiful and free.

-!!! warning
-    The role uses the built-in Docker DNS resolver by default instead of using the DoH/DoT functionality Gluetun normally provides.

-    If DNS leaks are a problem for your use case you will want to override this behavior with:

-    ```yaml
-    gluetun_docker_resolver: false
-    ```

-    Just be aware that this toggle will make any network linked containers unable to resolve docker hostnames.

 Additional Docker envs may be set via `gluetun_docker_envs_custom`.

 ### Route Plex through Gluetun